If Cats Disappeared from the World

-If Cats Disappeared from the World (世界から猫が消えたなら, Sekai kara neko ga kietanara) is a 2016 Japanese drama film directed by Akira Nagai, starring Takeru Satoh and Aoi Miyazaki and based on the novel Sekai kara Neko ga Kieta nara by Genki Kawamura.
+If Cats Disappeared from the World (世界から猫が消えたなら, Sekai kara neko ga kietanara) is a 2016 Japanese fantasy drama film directed by Akira Nagai, starring Takeru Satoh and Aoi Miyazaki and based on the novel Sekai kara Neko ga Kieta nara by Genki Kawamura.
 It was released in Japan by Toho on May 14, 2016.

 Plot

 An unnamed young man, living alone and working as a postman, is given a terminal diagnosis of brain cancer.
 As he despairs and wonders who will miss him when he dies, he returns home to find a doppelganger of himself, who claims to be the devil.
 The "devil" tells the man that if he agrees that one type of thing, chosen by the devil, will be removed from the world (as if it had never been), then the man can have another day of life instead of dying the next day.

 The items are removed at the end of that day, giving the man one last day ostensibly to enjoy them before they disappear from the world.
 The story proceeds through successive days with new things being removed each day: after phones, then movies, clocks, and finally cats.
 The story focuses on the way in which the world is different for the man and his backstory without the removed items.
 Each of these is somehow crucial to his relationships with his few friends and family: an ex-girlfriend, a best friend who only knows how to interact with others through sharing movies, an acquaintance met in Buenos Aires, and most importantly, the man's late mother, whose cat he inherited.

 The story is told both in the present and in a series of flashbacks, and the viewer comes to have a better understanding of the young man's relationships with family and friends, and the pain and beauty of mortality.